Surviving in the Outdoors: An Emergency Guide

 - Bonus: moleskin to prevent blisters; ibuprofen or acetaminophen for pain relief

-- Rain Gear – A cool rain shower with wind can be enough to cause hypothermia.
-Stop it before it starts.
+- Rain gear: A cool rain shower with wind can be enough to cause hypothermia.

-- Extra clothing – In the event that you need an extra layer or replacement for wet clothes.
+- Extra clothing: You may need an extra layer or replacement for wet clothes.

-- Matches and fire starters – “Two is one, one is none.”
-Carry waterproof matches AND a lighter AND a magnesium fire starter.
+- Matches and fire starters: “Two is one, one is none.”
+Carry waterproof matches, a lighter, and a magnesium fire starter.
 Dryer lint or toilet paper work as tinder, and a candle can hold a flame.

-- Toilet paper – Never before seen on any survival kit list until now.
-You’ll need it within 24 hours.
+- Toilet paper: You’ll need it within 24 hours.
 Keep it in a self-sealing plastic bag.

-- Parachute cord – Lash your shelter together, set up a snare, make a cool bracelet.
+- Parachute cord: Build shelter, set up a snare, make a cool bracelet.

-- Flashlight – Don’t use it to travel at night.
-A headlamp allows hands free illumination if you waited too long to build your shelter or start your fire.
+- Flashlight: Don’t use it to travel at night.
+A headlamp provides hands-free illumination if you waited too long to build your shelter or start your fire.

-- Duct Tape – Wrap a length around the outside of your waterproof matches tube.
-Uses limited only by your imagination.
+- Duct tape: Uses are limited only by your imagination.

 Survival kit lists can be, and often are, customized for the individual.
-Some kits are separated into their own bag which can stand alone for a short adventure, or be tacked onto a bigger gear pile for an extended excursion.
-The idea is not to have a collection of cool expensive gear, but the equivalent of a fire extinguisher that is only used in an emergency.
+Some kits are separated into their own bag, which can stand alone for a short adventure or be tacked onto a bigger gear pile for an extended excursion.
+The goal is to have a collection of gear only to be used in an emergency.